Akure Kingdom: Royal houses

 Originally there was only one ruling house of Akure, Omoremilekun Asodeboyede, founded by the first king in the kingdom, Omoremilekun.
-The kingship passed down through an essentially ambilineal descent line (due to the fact that the kingdom had a few female monarchs) until the 29th king, Oba Arakale (r.
-1768-1818), who had two sons, Oba Osupa and Oba Ojijigogun.
-These two kings are the progenitors of the cadet branches of the Asodeboyede ruling house, Osupa and Ojijigogun.
+The kingship passed down through an essentially ambilineal descent line (due to the fact that the kingdom had a few female monarchs).
+This continued well into the 19th century until the reign of Deji Adesida I. The 29th king, Oba Arakale (r.
+1768–1818), who many sons, including, Oba Osuan (r.
+1832–1834) and Oba Ojijigogun (r.
+1852–1882).
+Oba Osuan's son was Oba Osupa I. Osupa I and Ojijigogun are the progenitors of the branches of the Asodeboyede ruling house, Osupa and Ojijigogun, that can produce a monarch.
 The main royal family of the Osupa house is Odundun, whose progenitor is Oba Odundun, one of Osupa's sons and an ancestor of the current Deji of Akure, Oba Odundun II.
 The three royal families of the Ojijigogun ruling house are Arosoye, Adesida, and Ifaturoti, two of which were founded by ruling kings of Akure.
 Omoba Ifaturoti never became king, but his progeny is nevertheless recognized.

-The Adesida family's reigning representatives were Adesida I, commonly called the Great (r.
+The Adesida family's reigning representatives were Adesida I, commonly called Adeisda the Great (r.
 June 1897 - 1957), Ademuwagun Adesida (r.
 1957–1973), Adelegan Adesida (r.
 1975–1990), Adebobajo Adesida (r.
 1990 - 1999) and Adebiyi Adegboye Adesida Afunbiowo II (r.
 2010–2013).
 By the point when the Osupas were legally recognized in the early nineties, one Adesida or another had been ruling Akure for a little less than a century.
 As a result of this, the Adesidas ruled through some of Akure's most notable periods.
-These included Nigeria's independence in 1960, and the restoration of its democracy in 1999.
+These included the amalgamation and creation of Colonial Nigeria in 1914, Nigeria's independence in 1960, and the restoration of its democracy in 1999.

 After the Adesida ruling family had ruled exclusively for many decades, descendants of Oba Odundun and Oba Osupa, such as Chief Olu Falae, petitioned the government to create a separate Osupa royal house for their descendants.
 This wish was granted with the legal recognition of the Osupa house in 1991.
 This also led to the removal of the omo-ori-ite rule, which stated that a prince or princess could only become monarch if they were born after their father or mother had become monarch.
-Because of this, grandchildren and great grandchildren of past rulers - in the male line - could now vie for the throne.
+Because of this, grandchildren and great-grandchildren of past rulers - in the male line - could now vie for the throne.
 This allowed Oba Osupa III, a supposed "great grandson" of Oba Osupa, to become king.
 Many claim that Oba Osupa lied about his relationship with the king and therefore bought his way to the throne.
 After he was deposed, another descendant of the Adesidas, Afunbiowo II, ruled for three years, before being succeeded by the current ruler Oba Odundun, a member of the Osupa ruling family.